dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 - Number cards 2-10 count for their face value
 - Jack, Queen, and King count for **10**
 - Aces, in this version, count for **1**
-- If the card is anything else, return a value of 0
+- If the input is anything else, return a value of 0

 ```
 def value(card):